-An experienced traffic lawyer will help you understanding your case and what options you have.
-This includes understanding the charges and advising you how you should plea.
+An experienced traffic lawyer will help you understand your case and what options you have.
+This includes understanding the charges and advising you how you should plead.
 They will also help you prepare for your hearing to achieve the most favourable outcome.

 The benefits of engaging an experienced traffic lawyer can also include:

 - Reduction in the fine which you have to pay.